-Financial relief could keep your business from closing its doors.
-With the SBA Paycheck Protection Program (PPP) in place, small business owners can apply for funding to cover 8 weeks of payroll that is forgivable (you don’t repay it as long as you follow guidelines) and specific non-payroll expenses.
+With the Paycheck Protection Program (PPP), the Small Business Administration allowed small business owners to apply for funding to cover 8 weeks of payroll that is forgivable (you don’t repay it as long as you follow guidelines) specific non-payroll expenses.

-To apply for the PPP, and to know how much money you can apply for, you need to make some paycheck calculations, though.
+To apply for the PPP and know how much money you have could use, you had to make some paycheck calculations, though.

-This post details how to use the PPP calculator payroll worksheet by the FMA when making a PPP loan calculation to figure the loan amount you qualify for.
+This post details how to use the forgiveness calculator payroll worksheet by the FMA when making a PPP loan calculation to figure out the loan amount you qualify for.

 You can download the PPP Loan Worksheet here: